 After doing some digging online, she and her family returned to the Rockies and climbed the Burgess Shale.
 “The trip makes for spectacular climbing and scenery,” says Maureen, but adds that it’s not for the faint of heart.
 “The hike up and down is 22 km, and the last part is a steep climb that requires helmets in case of falling rocks.
 But when you get to the top and hold a 500-million-year old fossil in your hands, you start to understand where life began.”

-Today, Maureen and her stepdaughter, Dr. Sandra Mergler, have generously supported the ROM’s future Gallery of Early Life, which will showcase rare specimens from this early marine ecosystem and from Canada’s other world-renowned fossil beds.
+Today, Maureen and her stepdaughter, Dr. Sandra Mergler, have generously supported the ROM’s future Dawn of Life on Earth Gallery, which will showcase rare specimens from this early marine ecosystem and from Canada’s other world-renowned fossil beds.
 The new gallery will tell the important story of our earliest ancestors, highlighting mass extinction events and how these inform our current planetary crisis.
 Sandra felt inspired to join her stepmother in supporting the project because of her fond memories of family vacations spent learning about ancient fossils and natural history.